williamsdb/bookshelf---a-reading-list-manager/readme.md

 2. install [composer](https://getcomposer.org/)
 3. add the smarty templating engine and phpMailer

-    > composer.phar require smarty/smarty

-    > composer.phar require PHPMailer/PHPMailer
+    > php composer.phar install

 4. follow the installation instructions below.

-You can read more about how it all works in [these blog posts](https://www.spokenlikeageek.com/tag/when-did-i-last/).
+You can read more about how it all works in [these blog posts](https://www.spokenlikeageek.com/tag/bookshelf/).

 ### Prerequisites